-Michael Tummings, born in London in 1966 as a child of Jamaican immigrants, sees himself as a citizen of the world.
-Confronted with topics such as origin, nations and social affiliation at an early stage, the camera became his instrument for overcoming cultural barriers.
-In addition to his commercial work for well-known international clients, Tummings has created a diverse range of artistic photography over the past 15 years.
-Since 2008 he has dedicated himself to hunting, the oldest form of human control over nature.
-Michael Tummings was invited to an artist-in-residence programme in 2011 by the Lightwork organisation in Syracuse.
-In 2014, Tummings realised his first figurative work with the sculpture “Huntsman I”.
+Michael Tummings, born in London in 1966 as the child of Jamaican immigrants, sees himself as a citizen of the world.
+Confronted at an early age with concepts such as origin, nation and social affiliation, the camera became his instrument for breaking down cultural barriers.
+In addition to his commercial work for well-known international clients, Tummings has created a diverse body of artistic photography over the past 15 years.
+Since 2008, he has devoted himself to the subject of hunting, the oldest form of man's subjugation of nature.
+In 2011, Michael Tummings was invited by the Lightwork Photo Institute in Syracuse to participate in an artist-in-residence program.
+With the sculpture "Huntsman I" Tummings realized his figurative debut work in 2014.
 The artist lives and works in Munich.